redhatdemocentral/rhcs-destinasia-rules-demo/README.md

 -----------------
 See the tagged releases for the following versions of the product:

+- v1.2 - JBoss BRMS 6.4.0, JBoss EAP 7.0.0 with Destinasia Travel discount rules running on any given OpenShift installation and Ansible playbooks for automation of service deployments (PHP, Java, Rules, .Net, Fuse).

 - v1.1 - JBoss BRMS 6.4.0, JBoss EAP 7.0.0 with Destinasia Travel discount rules running on any given OpenShift installation and port forwarding for git repo access configured.

 - v1.0 - JBoss BRMS 6.4.0, JBoss EAP 7.0.0 with Destinasia Travel discount rules running on any given OpenShift installation.